Ovarian cancer

 Further treatment after surgery

 All tissue and fluids removed during surgery are checked for cancer cells by a pathologist.
-The results will help confirm the type of ovarian cancer you have, if it has spread (metastasised), and its stage, which will help determine if further treatment is needed.
+The results will help confirm the type of ovarian cancer you have, if it has spread (metastasised), and its stage.

 If the cancer is advanced, it’s more likely to come back, so surgery will usually be followed by chemotherapy, and occasionally by targeted therapy.
 Radiation therapy is recommended only in particular cases.